-Of course, there are a lot of other simple mistakes that most beginners make but these most always seem to be the most present and repeated ones.
+Of course, there are a lot of other simple mistakes that most beginners make, but these three most always seem to be the most present and repeated ones.

-With practice and by being aware of your surrounding, your composition, following some basic photography rules you can avoid making them over and over again.
+With practice and by being aware of your surrounding and your composition, and by following some basic photography rules, you can avoid making them over and over again.

 © 2017 Luis E Gonzalez

 Luis E Gonzalez (author) from Miami, Florida on February 04, 2017:

 Marlene Bertrand from USA on February 04, 2017: